the2nake/lib3818-rs/README.md

 # lib3818-rs

-A modular library for v5rc using vexide.
+A modular control and state estimation library for v5rc using vexide.

 ## Features